Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9B

 Memory Aid

-Real-World Application
+Real-World Example

 You're modeling a dipole antenna using Method of Moments.
 The software divides your dipole into, say, 20 segments.
 Each segment is assumed to have uniform current (constant along that segment).
 The method calculates the current value on each segment by solving the electromagnetic equations.
 This gives you the current distribution along the antenna, which determines the radiation pattern and impedance.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Method of Moments, Wire segments, Uniform current, Antenna modeling
+Method of Moments Wire segments Uniform current Antenna modeling

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9B topic.